 Old forms of treatment were aimed at dehydrating the cornea.
 These included concentrated salt water drops (Muro 128) or blowing a hair dryer across the eye surface.
 These treatments are outdated since, if FED is advanced enough that the cornea is starting to swell with morning blurriness, then DMEK should be considered soon to prevent fibrosis.
 Not that long ago, only full thickness transplants (PKs) were available.
 Because PKs have a lot of negatives and limited positives, surgeons would try to delay surgery as long as possible with Muro 128 or hair dryers.

 The definitive treatment for FED is corneal transplantation.
 In the DMEK era, the ideal timing of surgery is to wait until a patient is symptomatic but not until they are so symptomatic that they have permanent stromal fibrosis.
 Ideal timing allows the best long term vision and can restore the cornea to normal.

 What are the types of transplants available for FED?

 Click here for an overview of the various corneal transplant surgeries.

 The best cornea transplant for FED by far is DMEK.
 DSAEK, the predecessor of DMEK, is inferior in many respects.
-PK was the first type of transplant developed in the early 1900’s.
-Although PK is useful for some conditions, it is absolutely not the ideal treatment for FED, and is only used for where severe stromal fibrosis has occurred that require the removal of corneal scarring.
+PK was the first type of transplant developed in the early 1900s.
+Although PK is useful for some conditions, it is absolutely not the ideal treatment for FED and is only used for where severe stromal fibrosis has occurred that requires the removal of corneal scarring.

 How have cornea transplants for Fuchs Endothelial Dystrophy (FED) advanced through the years?